 This verse is from the chapter known as the tokhakha ("rebuke"), Deuteronomy 28:15-68.
-That chapter tells of the punishments Israel will suffer for breaking commandments.
-The verse is an excellent choice for Definition 2 because it uses variants of both terms alah and yarad, while introducing the theme of divine providence.
+It tells of the punishments Israel will suffer for ignoring commandments.
+The verse is an excellent choice for Definition 2 because it uses variants of both terms alah and yarad., Although the tokhakha is about physical punishment as well as intellectual decline this specific verse concentrates on the social/intellectual descent of the Jews rather than bodily chastisement, and, for that reason, we do not consider it a proof-text for the first definition.
 See essay below.